Extended Dijkstra algorithm and Moore-Bellman-Ford algorithm: Applications

-For $\mathcal{P}_{1}$ has no circles, $r$ must has no non-positive circles.
-Since also $r$ is SOP, we can easily know that it is WISP from Proposition 3 and Proposition 6.
-Note that $r$ is SOP, WISP and nondecreasing.
-By Theorem 2, ARP can be effectively solved by the algorithm EDA.
-The end of example 3.
+Further, basing on the above two conclusions, we can easily show that $r$ is nondecreasing and SOP on $\mathcal{P}$.
+So, by Theorem 2, the ARP problem can be effectively solved by algorithm EDA.

-\textbf{Remark 2.} (i) Due to the cause of symmetry, in order to conveniently understand the examples, we can interpret $P=(s,v_{1},\cdots,v_{k-1},v_{k},v)$ as the path from $v$ to $s$. (ii) Xiao et al. [6] (2009) introduce the definition of the risk of a path, and the anti-risk path problem (ARP) to finding a path such that it has minimum risk.
-Suppose that at most one edge may be blocked, they also show that the problem ARP can be solved in $O(mn+n^{2}log n)$ time.
-Mahadeokar and Saxena [7] (2014) propose a faster algorithm to solve the problem ARP, by which the problem ARP can be solved in $O(n^{2})$ time.
-From the example 3, we know that it can be effectively solved by the algorithm EDA. (iii) From the above three examples, we can easily know that EDA and EMBFA are really extensions of DA and MBFA, respectively.
+~\\ \textbf{Remark 7.} (\romannumeral1) Xiao et al. [22] (2009) introduce the definition of the risk of a path, and the anti-risk path (ARP) problem, to finding a path such that it has minimum risk.
+Suppose that at most one edge may be blocked, they also show that the ARP problem can be solved in $O(mn+n^{2}log n)$ time.
+Mahadeokar and Saxena [13] (2014) propose a faster algorithm to solve the ARP problem, by which the ARP problem can be solved in $O(n^{2})$ time. (\romannumeral2) In example 3, for some technical reason, the risk is defined in a slightly different manner from that of Xiao et al. [22] (2009).
+Due to the cause of symmetry, in order to conveniently understand the example 3 and the next example 4, the path $P=(s,v_{1},\cdots,v_{k-1},v_{k},v)$ can be interpreted as the path from $v$ to $s$.
+The ARP problem of example 3, which is essentially similar to that of Xiao et al. [22] (2009), can be effectively solved by algorithm EDA. (\romannumeral3) For $r$ is not proved to be OR, the ARP problem of example 3 may not necessarily be solved by EMBFA.
+However, due that $r$ is SOP, it can be solved by EDA.
+This fact fully demonstrates the advantages of SOP and EDA.

-\textbf{Example 4.} In the understructure of example 1, let $\mathcal{P}$ be the system of all the pathes of source $s$ and without circles.
-Assume $p\in(0,1)$.